Using the LIST option

 • Reload will reload the page anew, undoing any selections you've made.

-• PDF will bring up the applicant's AMS cover letter in PDF format.
+• PDF will bring up the applicant's AMS cover sheet in PDF format.
 Here you will be able to print it out by selecting File | Print...

 • All will bring up all the applicant's materials - AMS cover letter, portfolio items, and reference letters in PDF format.
 Here you will be able to print it out by selecting File | Print...

 • To the right of a listed reference, the first link will refer to the actual submitted reference letter and the format it was submitted in.
 This reference letter format link could be Word, PDF, PostScript, DVI, GIF, JPEG, LaTeX, TeX, RTF, HTML, or TEXT.
-In the example window above, the reference letter was submitted as a Word document.
-Clicking on this link will bring up the reference letter in the format it was submitted.
-E.g, the reference letter document above, reference.doc will be brought up using Word if the Word link is clicked.

 3. The Received Material section is towards the bottom of the page.
 Once an item has been received online, you can view and print all the material that has been received for this applicant.
 For each position applied for, the materials will be listed to the right of the position's acronym designation.

 • To the right of a listed item, the first link will refer to the actual submitted material and the format it was submitted in.
 This item format link could be Word, PDF, PostScript, DVI, GIF, JPEG, LaTeX, TeX, RTF, HTML, or TEXT.
-In the example window above, the items were submitted as a LaTeX documents.
-Clicking on this link will bring up the item in the format it was submitted.
-E.g, the publication list above, publ.tex will be brought up using LaTeX if the LaTeX link is clicked.

 4. You will be able to rank the applicant in the section at the bottom of the page.
 Registered MathJobs faculty and staff in your department will have access to your ratings, recommendations, and comments.
 Each job that the applicant has applied for is listed at the left.
 To the right of each position are the actions available to you: